Yudai-Chen/Special-Collections/README.md

   - It is the main area for general data display and filter.
   - You can select whether a property should be displayed above the table.
 If you find the properties are too many to pick one, type the property name in the bar.
   - You can sort the data by clicking on the name of each property.
 - By clicking on each row, you can preview the corresponding item's contents on the right side.
   - If you have the `View` column, click on it, and you will open a new window with the item information in it.
+  - Resizable: you can adjust the width of each column by dragging the divider line of adjacent headers
 - Note: if you generate data from `Tree View`, only child items will be displayed here.

 + #### Card View

   + It is another form to display the same data as `Dynamic Columns`.